 Open to the Community

-9:00 a.m. – Sukkot Festival Service and breakfast nosh
+9:00 a.m. – Sukkot Festival Service followed by a breakfast nosh

 For more on the history and traditions of Sukkot, click here.